Prion84/courses/bookings/README.txt

-Hotel booking data analysis.
+HOTEL BOOKING DATA ANALYSIS
+Stack: python (pandas)

 Tasks:

 1. Import the pandas library as pd.
 Upload bookings.csv dataset with ; separator.
 Check the table size, variable types, and then print the first 7 lines to look at the data